RicoNoSuave/CSU_Senior_Project/tests/Prometheus Test Plan.md

 * Customize displayed news through font size selection
 * Access news further via article selection and external links
 * Maintain Country, font size, night mode, and API key across repeated instances
-* Download distributions of Prometheus Newsreader for both Windows and Linux
+* Download distributions of Prometheus newsreader application for both Windows and Linux
-* Read usage instructions for the Prometheus Newsreader on the Prometheus Website
+* Read usage instructions for the Prometheus newsreader application on the Prometheus website

-Furthermore, both the Prometheus Newsreader and Prometheus Website will achieve an aggregate rating of 80% (4.0/5.0) from the Useability Test Plan.
+Furthermore, both the Prometheus newsreader application and Prometheus website will achieve an aggregate rating of 80% (4.0/5.0) from the Useability Test Plan.

 ### Test Deliverables
 * Test Plan